afaz-manektech/Harbor-Widgets/widgets/Search.md

 #### strict

-This parameter instructs the widget to use the provided options striclty instead of session values.
+This parameter instructs the widget to use the provided options strictly instead of session values.

 boolean | default value: `false`